MarkVilkel/PhoneBook/README.md

 Test reports could be found at /target/surefire-reports/surefire-report.html

+Uncomment http.proxyHost property in application.properties if launching under the Proxy

 The user enters a phone number, the system validates it and displays the country or error message.
 For country codes use the table on [the page](https://en.wikipedia.org/wiki/List_of_country_calling_codes), it is necessary to load data from it